Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \remove{

 \Subsection{Progress monitoring for guaranteed termination} MMR uses an unbounded number of asynchronous rounds until all correct nodes decide.
-The expected number of rounds until all correct processors might decide is bounded by a constant.
+The expected number of rounds until all correct nodes might decide is bounded by a constant.
 The analysis of the studied algorithm shows an exponentially small probability for the algorithm not to terminate within $x$ asynchronous rounds.
-That is, the probability for all correct processors not to terminate after $x$ rounds is in $\smallO(x)$.
+That is, the probability for all correct nodes not to terminate after $x$ rounds is in $\smallO(x)$.
 However, the amount of memory required is in $\bigO(x)$.
 Thus, one can choose an upper bound on the number of asynchronous rounds, $M$, in a way that the system externally rarely reaches this bound.

-Once an appropriate value for $M$ is selected, the key remaining challenge in transferring the studied algorithm into one that bounds the number of rounds is to devise a mechanism that can bound the period in which all correct processors decide.
-Note that, due to the asynchronous nature of the system, correct processors might decide (on the same value) in two (or more) different communication rounds.
+Once an appropriate value for $M$ is selected, the key remaining challenge in transferring the studied algorithm into one that bounds the number of rounds is to devise a mechanism that can bound the period in which all correct nodes decide.
+Note that, due to the asynchronous nature of the system, correct nodes might decide (on the same value) in two (or more) different communication rounds.
 Specifically, MMR termination occurs in two stages.
-During the first stage, MMR makes sure that all correct processors either estimate the same value $v \in \{0,1\}$ or decide on value $v$.
-Then, in the second stage, MMR waits until the value $v$ and the value of the common coin are the same.
+During the first stage, MMR makes sure that all correct nodes either estimate the same value $v \in \{0,1\}$ or decide on value $v$.
+Then, in the second stage, MMR waits until the value $v$ and the value of the RCC are the same.
 Thus, the proposed mechanism monitors the system stage before allowing the system to exceed the bound, $M$, on the number of asynchronous rounds using assumptions borrowed from the Theta model by Widder and Schmid~\cite{DBLP:journals/dc/WidderS09}.

 \begin{assumption}[The Theta model by Widder and Schmid~\cite{DBLP:journals/dc/WidderS09}] Let $R_{synch}$ be an execution of a synchronous message-passing system.
-Denote by $\delta^+$ and $\delta^-$ the supremum, and respectively, infimum on the message transit time between any two different processors in $R_{synch}$.
+Denote by $\delta^+$ and $\delta^-$ the supremum, and resp., infimum on the message transit time between any two different nodes in $R_{synch}$.
 Assume that $\theta = \lceil \frac{\delta^+}{\delta^-}\rceil$ is known. \end{assumption}

 Note that Assumption~\ref{def:synch} does not consider explicitly time or clocks.
 Instead, it assume that $\theta$ is a known integer, which specifies an unbounded set of executions, $\{R_1, R_2,\ldots\}$, such that $\theta = \lceil \frac{\delta^+_1}{\delta^-_1}\rceil =\lceil \frac{\delta^+_2}{\delta^-_2}\rceil = \dots$ and each $R_x$ is associated with a unique pair $(\delta^+_x , \delta^-_x)$.